BigVig99/sabermine-test/README.md

 docker build -t task-api .
 ```

-and then create the corresponding container using
+and then run the corresponding container using

 ```
 docker run -p 8000:8000 --name task-api task-api
 ```

+Both of these result in the API being accessible at http://localhost:8000/

 # Using the API
 The following instructions detail API use.
-We assume that you've run the above setep, and with whichever choice you've made are now running  the API on http://localhost:8000/.
-Note that you can access the docs using http://localhost:8000/docs which provide information on how to use all the endpoints
+We assume that you've run the above setup, and with whichever choice you've made are now running  the API on http://localhost:8000/.
+Note that you can access the docs using http://localhost:8000/docs which provide information on how to use all of the endpoints

 ## Example 1: Creating a task
 A task can be created by running